Dani de Wit: Ajax

 De Wit made his professional debut in the Eerste Divisie for Jong Ajax on 3 February 2017 in a game against RKC Waalwijk.
 On 25 February 2018, he made his debut in the senior squad in a 0–0 Eredivisie draw against ADO Den Haag.
 On 22 August 2018, he made his European debut in a 3–1 Champions League play-off win against Dynamo Kyiv.

 AZ

 On 30 August 2019, De Wit signed a contract with AZ Alkmaar who reportedly paid a €2 million transfer fee to Ajax.

+Bochum

+On 3 July 2024, De Wit signed a four-year contract with VfL Bochum as a free agent.